ballerina-platform/module-ballerinax-slack/README.md

 ## Module Overview

-The `ballerinax/slack` module provides a slack client that allows you to access the Slack API through Ballerina.
+The `ballerinax/slack` module provides a Slack client, which allows you to access the Slack API through Ballerina.

-The following sections provide you details on how to use the slack connector.
+The following sections provide you details on how to use the Slack connector.

 - [Compatibility](#compatibility)
 - [Feature Overview](#feature-overview)